'I feel blessed' - No deaths in Mexico passenger jet crash

 The Embraer 190 has been involved in only one fatal crash, which occurred when a Henan Airlines flight overshot a Chinese runway in a 2010 accident, according to a summary by the Aviation Safety Network.

-Aeromexico leased the 10 year-old aircraft involved in Tuesday’s incident from Republic Airlines in the United States in 2014, according to data on Planespotters.net.
+Aeromexico leased the 10-year-old aircraft involved in Tuesday’s incident from Republic Airlines in the United States in 2014, according to data on Planespotters.net.

 Embraer said late on Tuesday that it had sent a team of technicians to the scene of the accident and stood ready to support the investigation.
+The aircraft, serial number 190-173, was delivered in May 2008, the company said in a statement.

-Mexican President Enrique Pena Nieto wrote on Twitter that he had instructed the defence, civil protection and transportation ministries to aid in the response to the crash.
+Mexican President Enrique Pena Nieto wrote on Twitter that he had instructed the defense, civil protection and transportation ministries to aid in the response to the crash.

-Reporting by Lizbeth Diaz, Adriana Barrera, Diego Oré, Noe Torres and Michael O'Boyle; Additional reporting by Tracy Rucinski; writing by Julia Love; Editing by Frank Jack Daniel and Tom Brown
+Reporting by Lizbeth Diaz, Adriana Barrera, Diego Oré, Noe Torres and Michael O'Boyle; Additional reporting by Tracy Rucinski in Chicago; writing by Julia Love; Editing by Frank Jack Daniel, Tom Brown and Lisa Shumaker